HadasaK1/DROP-DEEP/README.md

 # DRIP: Dimensionality Reduction Informs Polygenic Scoring

-DRIP is a two-stage framework for polygenic risk prediction that combines:
+DRIP is a scalable framework for polygenic prediction that combines:

 1. **Phenotype-agnostic dimensionality reduction**
-2. **Phenotype-specific machine learning prediction**
+2. **Incremental machine learning prediction models**

-Unlike conventional GWAS-based PRS pipelines, DRIP avoids supervised SNP selection and instead learns compact genomic representations directly from genotype data.
+The framework was designed for large-scale genomic datasets and was evaluated using UK Biobank genotype and phenotype data.

-The method was evaluated on UK Biobank data across multiple binary and continuous phenotypes and demonstrated competitive predictive performance with substantially reduced computational runtime.
+Unlike conventional PRS pipelines based on GWAS-derived SNP selection, DRIP learns compressed genomic representations directly from genotype matrices using unsupervised dimensionality reduction methods such as PCA and autoencoders.

 ---

-## Paper
+# Paper

 **DRIP: Dimensionality Reduction Informs Polygenic Scoring**
 Hadasa Kaufman, Yarden Hochenberg, Michal Linial, Nadav Rappoport